Policy Lever Checklist

 A refundable state earned income tax credit (EITC) of at least 10% of the federal credit promotes healthier and more equitable birth outcomes, increases parents’ workforce participation, and improves household economic security, with the greatest

-A paid family leave policy of at least 6 weeks is one of the most effective policies a state can implement to promote employment, increase parent-child bonding, and improve parent and child health.
-This State
+A paid family and medical leave policy of at least 12 weeks for birthing parents and at least 6 weeks for non-birthing parents with a new child is one of the most effective policies a

 Early Head Start (EHS) is a program serving low-income pregnant women, infants, toddlers, and their families by providing child development and family support services in various child care settings.
 Rigorous evidence indicates high-quality EHS services